pereznetworks/WeatherX/WeatherX/README.md

     - 1: locationBar
       - a: appropriate cloud/rain/stormy affect animating in background of each locationBar
     - 2: mainView
+      - a: convert html template into react components
-      - a: appropriate cloud/rain/stormy affect animating in background
+      - b: appropriate cloud/rain/stormy affect animating in background
-    - 3:
+    - 3: navBar3 geoCodingLocation form
-      - a: Form submission to backend-server
+      - a: add/create function to handleNavSubmit, requestDataFromServer()

 ## B: Geocoding and Geolocation
   - 1: Form present choice